afpineda/OpenSourceSimWheelESP32/doc/hardware/ui/PCF8574RevLights/PCF8574RevLights_en.md

   Use the [I2C probe](../../../../src/Firmware/I2C_probe/I2C_probe.ino) to learn
   the actual I2C address.
   I found some chips using  address `38` (hexadecimal).
+- 4th (optional): display mode (left to right, right to left, center to edges, or edges to center).
+  A constant in the `revLightsMode_t` enumeration.
+  Default is left to right.

 If you are using the secondary I2C bus, you must first initialize it to the desired SDA and SCL pins.